 - Remove tissue in the uterus during or after a miscarriage or abortion or to remove small pieces of placenta after childbirth.
 This helps prevent infection or heavy bleeding.

 - Diagnose or treat abnormal uterine bleeding.
-A D&C may help diagnose or treat growths such as fibroids, polyps, or endometriosis, hormonal imbalances, or uterine cancer.
+A D&C may help diagnose or treat growths such as fibroids, polyps, hormonal imbalances, or uterine cancer.
 A sample of uterine tissue is viewed under a microscope to check for abnormal cells.

 What to Expect When Having a D&C